aayush1205/muCLIar/README.md

 <br>

+## Note

+1. **muCLIar** is in **active development**.
+If you land into any weird errors, please feel free to open an issue.
+We would work on it as soon as possible.
+2. We are still working on finding a workaround to let you login to your YouTube account so that your "favourite songs playlist" starts playing after the song finishes.
+We did have the login functionality before, but turns out, Google is now rejecting automated login.
+3. Another feature that we are developing is giving you the freedom to skip to the next song, and to pause and play the music.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.